The Income Tax Act (ITA) limits the amount of pension that is payable from a registered pension plan, such as the CAAT Pension Plan.

 For more details on the requirements for service purchases in respect of the CAAT RCA, refer to the CAAT RCA pamphlet on this page.

-The CAAT RCA pension is based on the member’s highest average pensionable earnings and active service in the CAAT Pension Plan, plus any separate purchases of prior service or transfers made into the CAAT RCA.
+The CAAT RCA pension is based on the member’s highest average pensionable earnings and pensionable service in the DBprime design of the CAAT Pension Plan with a CAAT RCA participating employer, plus any separate purchases of prior service or transfers made into the CAAT RCA.

 La Cite Collegial